-You must also pay all the solicitors' and surveyors' fees and legal costs (for both yourself and the freeholder), which can be expensive.
+You must also pay all the solicitors' and surveyors' fees and legal costs for both yourself and the freeholder.

-Buying the freehold is only an option if you can afford it.
-It is usually more expensive than extending your lease and can be more complicated.
+Buying the freehold is usually more expensive than extending your lease and can be more complicated.
 Depending on your circumstances, extending your lease may be a better option.

 Get advice if you think the price being asked is too high.
-A Leasehold Valuation Tribunal may be able to decide whether the price is fair.
+A Leasehold Valuation Tribunal may be able to decide if the price is fair.